QubesOS/qubes-doc/basics_user/doc-guidelines.md

 this repo, users can maintain their own up-to-date offline copy of all Qubes documentation rather than relying solely on the Web.

-The documentation is a community effort in which volunteers work hard trying to keep everything accurate and comprehensive.
+The documentation is a community effort.
+Volunteers work hard trying to keep everything accurate and comprehensive.
 If you notice a problem with the documentation or some way it can be improved, please [report] it!
-Better yet, you can [edit the documentation][contribute] yourself, both to add new content and to edit existing content.
+Better yet, you can [edit the documentation][contribute] yourself, both to add or improve existing content.

 How to Report Issues
 --------------------

-To report an issue, please create an issue in [qubes-issues], but before you do, please make sure your issue does **not** already exist.
+To report an issue, please create one in [qubes-issues], but before you do, please make sure it does **not** already exist.
 Documentation-related issues will be assigned the `doc` label.
 Issues which have been created in [qubes-issues] are significantly more likely to be addressed than those sent in emails to the mailing lists or to individuals.